Hitachi Rail named as FirstGroup’s preferred supplier to provide fleet of new AT300 trains for the South West

 About AT300 trains

 The AT300 trains are a train platform developed by Hitachi Rail.
 Their most famous relatives in the UK are the Class 395 Javelin™ train currently in service in Kent and the Class 800/801 train for the Intercity Express Programme.
-This family of trains is designed for intercity travel, with speeds of up to 140 mph for the Class 395 Javelin and 125 mph for the Class 800/801 trains for electric operation and 100 mph for bi-mode operation.
+This family of trains is designed for intercity travel, with speeds of up to 140 mph for the Class 395 Javelin and 125 mph for the Class 800/801 trains for electric operation.
 The Class AT300 has larger fuel tanks than the Class 800 bi-mode trains and engines that operate at a higher power output.

 About bi-mode trains: